ej-1/quandl_api_client/README.md

-SETUP:
+## SETUP:
-run the following bash commands in terminal to set secrets.
+# Run the following bash commands in terminal to set secrets.

-export QUANDL_API_KEY='yourquandlapikeyhere'
+- export QUANDL_API_KEY='yourquandlapikeyhere'
-export EMAIL='yourgmailhere@gmail.com'
+- export EMAIL='yourgmailhere@gmail.com'
-export EMAIL='yourgmailpasswordhere'
+- export EMAIL='yourgmailpasswordhere'

+# Email onfig
-Set "Access for less secure apps" to secure in you Google mail account if needed.
+- Set "Access for less secure apps" to secure in you Google mail account if needed.

-This is needed for both running the app and running tests.
+- This is needed for both running the app and running tests.

-RUN APP:
+## RUN APP:
-main.rb is the main application file. to run: ruby main.rb
+- main.rb is the main application file.
+- to run app: `ruby main.rb`
-Example input format: AAPL 2017-02-01
+- Example input format: `AAPL 2017-02-01`

-Remaining TODOs.
+## Remaining TODOs.
 - sandbox emails in testing.
 - Make handle_response method in ClientRunner class more specific with dealing with errors.
 Especially in the last part.
 - Implement caching in quandl_api_client.
 Can use Redis for that.